Ashlyn Harris: Under-19 women's national team

-Harris made 11 appearances for the U-19 team in 2001, she started nine of those matches recording four shutouts.
-Of the 11 appearances, two of them were international matches.
-Harris started off 2001 with the U-19 team during a WUSA preseason exhibition match on March 25 against the Boston Breakers in Chula Vista, California.
-She allowed one goal during the match for a 1–0 victory for the Breakers.
+Harris made 11 appearances for the U-19 team in 2001; she started nine of those matches, recording four shutouts.
+Of the 11 appearances, two were international matches.
+Harris started off 2001 with a WUSA preseason exhibition match on March 25 against the Boston Breakers in Chula Vista, California.
+She conceded one goal during the match, resulting in a 1–0 victory for the Breakers.
 Harris then made appearances in two matches against the Canadian U-19 national team on June 30 and July 2.
 Harris joined the U-19 national team for an eight-day training camp in December 2001 at the U.S. Olympic Training Center in San Diego, California.

-Harris started off 2002 with the U-19 national team at the ARCO Olympic Training Center in Chula Vista, California in late January for a training camp.
-In early March, Harris was a member of the roster for a two-game tour of Mexico, where she appeared in two games against Costa Rica and Mexico in Pachuca, Mexico.
-She recorded a shutout in the 4–0 victory over Costa Rica and allowed one goal against Mexico, giving a 2–1 win to the United States.
+In January 2002, Harris attended a training camp with the U-19 national team at the ARCO Olympic Training Center in Chula Vista, California.
+In early March, Harris was included on the roster for a two-game tour of Mexico, during which she participated in matches against Costa Rica and Mexico.
+She recorded a shutout in the 4–0 victory over Costa Rica and conceded one goal against Mexico, giving a 2–1 win to the United States.
 From March 17 to 23, Harris and the U-19 team joined the San Jose CyberRays, San Diego Spirit, the United States U-21 national team, and the United States National Amateur team for the WUSA pre-season tournament.
 Harris also appeared in the two warmup games before the CONCACAF qualifying tournament.

 On April 18, 2002, United States U-19 national team head coach Tracey Leone named Harris to the 18-player roster for the CONCACAF qualifying tournament.
 The tournament was held from May 7 to 11 and served as a qualification for the inaugural FIFA U-19 Women's World Championship.
-The round-robin tournament featured games against Surinam, Haiti, and Costa Rica.
-Harris started in all three matches, recording shutouts against Suriname and Haiti, while allowing one goal for Costa Rica.
-The United States won their group and qualified for the U-19 Women's World Championship.
+The round-robin tournament featured games against Suriname, Haiti, and Costa Rica.
+Harris started in all three matches, recording shutouts against Suriname and Haiti, conceding one goal against Costa Rica.
+The United States won their group and hence qualified for the U-19 Women's World Championship.

-Following the CONCACAF tournament, Harris joined the U-19 team on a 15-day tour of Europe in June that included matches against Germany's U-19 and U-21 teams, Sweden's U-19 team, German Bundesliga team Duisburg, and Swedish Damallsvenskan team Hammarby FC.
+Following the CONCACAF tournament, Harris joined the U-19 team on a 15-day tour of Europe in June that included matches against Germany's U-19 and U-21 teams, Sweden's U-19 team, Frauen-Bundesliga team Duisburg, and Damallsvenskan team Hammarby IF.
 In July, Harris was named to the 27-player roster for a 13-day training camp at the U.S. Olympic Training Center in San Diego.
-Following the training camp, Harris was subsequently named to the U-19 team that would represent the United States at the 2002 FIFA U-19 Women's World Championship in late August.
+Following the training camp, Harris was subsequently named to the U-19 team that would represent the United States at the U-19 Women's World Championship in late August.